GuiPimenta-Dev/lambda-forge-docs/docs/home/custom-codepipeline-steps.md

 To simplify setting up CodeBuild projects, we've prepared a public Docker image hosted on ECR.
 This image is pre-configured with all the necessary tools and includes custom Python scripts for validation and docs generation, streamlining your workflow.
 You can access our optimized build environment here: [https://gallery.ecr.aws/x8r4y7j7/lambda-forge](https://gallery.ecr.aws/x8r4y7j7/lambda-forge).

-In line with our commitment to transparency, the complete source code used to construct this Docker image is accessible in the following public repository: [https://github.com/GuiPimenta-Dev/lambda-forge-ecr](https://github.com/GuiPimenta-Dev/lambda-forge-ecr).

 For those interested in customizing further, you're encouraged to use this image as a foundation to build your own project-specific private image.
 The necessary steps and configurations can be found in the Dockerfile provided below.

 ```Dockerfile title="Dockerfile"